k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 Once the extension is uninstalled, the files which were added into the project will be removed, as well as it will be removed from the *installed_extensions.json* file.
 Accordingly, you shall push to GIT these changes, after verifying that the project is not badly affected, i.e. it works as expected with the extension.

-> If you make changes at files which are part of an extension, then when uninstalling an extension
+> If you make changes at files which are part of an extension, then when uninstalling an extension the Studio will notify you about and will display the list of those files.
+Accordingly,  you can decide either:
+>
+> * Proceed with the uninstall process, where those files will be removed.
+> * Proceed with the uninstall process, keeping those files with "." suffix.
+> * Cancel, so that extension will remain.
+>

 ## Update an extension

 K2echange enables updating extensions.
-You probably
+You probably will be informed about the update by the extension's developer.

+To

+> Upgrading an extension process is done by uninstalling it first and then reinstall.